 Upon your death, the transfer of your wealth to anyone but a bona fide charity is subject to taxation.
 However, the under the Tax Cuts and Jobs Act of 2017 (TCJA) each taxpayer may exempt $11.4 million* (as indexed annually for inflation) from this death tax.
 Yet a double exemption is not automatic for married couples.

-Although a married couple may protect up to $22.8 million* of their assets from federal estate taxes through proper estate planning, close coordination between your estate attorney and your other professionals is required.
+Although a married couple may protect up to $22.8 million* of their assets from federal estate taxes through proper estate planning, close coordination between your Overland Park estate planning attorney and your other professionals is required.
 Otherwise, you might be shortchanging your loved ones and unnecessarily enriching the IRS.

 Since death is a 100% certainty on the actuarial tables of every life insurance company I have consulted (with a long history of anecdotal evidence in support), it seems only logical to make proper legal plans to protect your loved ones and your things when it is your turn.
 And planning is important, whether you have a little or a lot.
 For instance, silver and gold aside, most parents consider their children to be their most valuable assets.

 Parents often devote considerable time and treasure to providing educations, social/athletic activities, and religious training for their children.
 Incredibly, however, these same parents may fail to legally appoint guardians (i.e. back-up parents) for their minor children in the event both parents die.
 Who would you appoint as guardians to take your place and rear your minor children to adulthood?
 What special instructions would you give the guardians regarding their upbringing?
 By the way, listing the guardians on a cocktail napkin in the airport lounge will not work.
 You must legally appoint the guardians in your Last Will and Testament and/or in your Revocable Living Trust in advance of tragedy.